gautam84/Foodike/README.md

     with protocol buffers.
 DataStore uses Kotlin coroutines and Flow to store data asynchronously, consistently, and transactionally.
 - [Dagger-Hilt](https://developer.android.com/training/dependency-injection/hilt-android) - Hilt is a dependency injection library for Android that reduces the     boilerplate of doing manual dependency injection in your project.
 Doing manual dependency injection requires you to construct every class and its                 dependencies by hand, and to use containers to reuse and manage dependencies.
+- [Room](https://developer.android.com/training/data-storage/room) - The Room persistence library provides an abstraction layer over SQLite to allow fluent         database access while harnessing the full power of SQLite.
+- [Splash API](https://developer.android.com/develop/ui/views/launch/splash-screen) - Starting in Android 12, the SplashScreen API lets apps launch with animation, including an into-app motion at launch, a splash screen showing your app icon, and a transition to your app itself.
+A SplashScreen is a Window and therefore covers an Activity.
 - [Material Components for Android](https://github.com/material-components/material-components-android)
   - Modular and customizable Material Design UI components for Android.
 - [Figma](https://figma.com/) - Figma is a vector graphics editor and prototyping tool which is